-Expert Auto Appraisals offers an Expert Diminished Value Auto Appraisal of the loss a vehicle has suffered due to an accident.
-A professional Diminished Value Appraisal is needed to develop a foundation of an insurance claim.
+Expert Auto Appraisals offers an Expert Diminished Value Auto Appraisal of the loss a vehicle has suffered due to an accident or incident.
+A professional Diminished Value Appraisal is needed to develop a foundation of a claim for loss of value.
 This can apply to any type of automobile or motorcycle that has been involved in an accident that was a caused by another party.
 The service that we provide is a full diminished value appraisal of the actual diminished value, after a careful physical inspection of the vehicle involved in the loss.
 Order your Diminished Value Appraisal today or call 772.621.2622

 Diminished value is best looked at in two parts.
 The first part is the Inherent Diminished Value.
 The inherent diminished value is the loss of value due to the accident the vehicle was involved.
 This is the diminished value due to the stigma attached to the vehicles history.
 This is where a vehicle history report such as CarFax or AutoCheck may indicate the accident as well.
 The second part, and perhaps the most important, is Repair Related Diminished Value.
 This includes everything from quality of repair, paint match, panel fitment, paint thickness, replacement parts used, and all things related to the repair.
 Repair related diminished value requires an inspection of the vehicle after the repairs have been completed.
 An Expert Diminished Value Appraisal of your automobile of motorcycle will identify these two parts to determine the total loss of value your vehicle has sustained.
 Expert Auto Appraisals is the first choice in Florida for Diminished Value Auto Appraisals.
 Please Contact Us for more information